A Solution Concept for Convex Vector Optimization Problems based on a User-defined Region of Interest: Decision-Making Procedure

 The objective is to select the precision parameter $\delta$ as large as possible in order to minimize computational effort while simultaneously satisfying the decision-maker’s requirements.
 Notably, the choice of $\delta$ implicitly determines the radius for the region of validity $R_\delta>0$, which defines the extent beyond which no local error bound within a RoI can be guaranteed without adjusting $\delta$ (see Theorem \ref{absch}).
 Hence, for large values of $\delta$, less computational effort is necessary at the expense of a less defined picture (as can be seen by the steeper error curve on the left of Figure \ref{deltasDM}).
 The smaller the chosen value of $\delta$, the more comprehensive the representation of the upper image becomes.
 Once a satisfactory point $(r, \alpha)$ is selected from the presentation in Figure \ref{deltasDM}, a homogeneous $\delta$-solution is computed for the corresponding value of $\delta$.
-This approximation will satisfy $d(y, \bd \mathcal{P}) \leq \alpha$ for any point $y$ on the boundary of the approximation within the RoI $B_r(p)$.\\ The decision-maker is subsequently presented with the approximation and, if desired, a corresponding homogeneous $\delta$-solution of (VCP).
+This approximation will satisfy $d(y, \bd \mathcal{P}) \leq \alpha$ for any point $y$ on the boundary of the approximation within the RoI $B_r(p)$.

+The decision-maker is subsequently presented with the approximation and, if desired, a corresponding homogeneous $\delta$-solution of (VCP).
 This result provides a comprehensive overview of the upper image, enabling the identification of new points of interest.
 By adjusting either the reference point or the value of $\delta$ — guided by the visualization in Figure \ref{deltasDM} — the decision-maker can iteratively refine their exploration of the upper image in subsequent approximation rounds.
 From the final approximation, the decision-maker may select boundary points of interest, which can be refined to $C-$minimal or weakly $C-$minimal elements by solving a suitable scalarization of the problem (VCP), see, e.g., \cite[Chapter 2]{eichfelderadaptive}.
 This procedure also yields the pre-image of the resulting (weakly) $C-$minimal elements, corresponding to the values of the decision variables required to attain the desired target.
 We now proceed to illustrate this process with a concrete example.

 \begin{example} Let the upper image of a (VCP) be given by

 Naturally, the decision-maker cannot be presented with a visual representation like Figure \ref{fig:upperEx} since the upper image of a (VCP) is in general arbitrarily difficult to visualize.
 Hence, the goal is to obtain a tractable approximation.
 Let the decision-maker proceed as specified above.
 To locate the upper image and obtain a rough, initial impression, they select a relatively large value of $\delta$ together with an arbitrary reference point.
 For instance, consider the approximation with $\delta = 0.9$ within the RoI $B_{0.4}((0,-20)^T)$.
 In this case, the initial reference point is $p=(0,-20)^T$.
 Note that the intersection of the RoI and the set $\mathcal{P}$ is empty.
 Nevertheless, as illustrated in Figure \ref{fig:step1}, the homogeneous $\delta$-approximation provides a preliminary impression, thereby enabling the decision-maker to redefine the RoI in a more meaningful way.